Last Updated on February 25, 2021 by Jim Ferri

 Museums in Helsinki

 There are many museums in Helsinki that befit a city known for its designs.
-One is the Helsinki Design Museum that displays Finnish fashion, household objects and other objects for which Finland is known.
+One is certainly the Helsinki Design Museum that displays Finnish fashion, household objects and other objects for which Finland is known.
 It’s housed in a former school in the city’s Design District, a neighborhood with beautiful old buildings.
 You can reach it from Central Station via the #10 tram.

 If you’re at Central Station you can walk to the Ateneum Art Museum, the state-owned National Gallery, home to more than over 35,000 pieces.
 Housed in several buildings, its main building is across from the station and its contemporary art collection is showcased in its modern Kiasma building.

-The best way to visit different areas of the city, including many museums in Helsinki, is by tram or bus.
+Undoubtedly, the best way to visit different areas of the city, including many museums in Helsinki, is by tram or bus.
 You can catch several of them in the thoroughfares near or at Central Station.

 Not far away, adjacent to the Parliament House, is the National Museum of Finland, the attic of Finland.
 One of the popular museums in Helsinki, it’s numerous exhibits provide a snapshot of the country’s cultural heritage and history.